 When the EUSDR started in 2011, a dedicated Working Group on administrative processes was not foreseen.
 But as early as 2013 a first meeting took place and the topic became increasingly important since then.
 Within the broad field of administrative processes which vessel operators have to manage, border controls have always been a main source of delays and additional costs for inland waterway transport on the multinational Danube River.
 In order to ensure the freedom of movement of persons and goods as foreseen in the EU treaties harmonised, simple and time-efficient control processes need to be in place at the EU and Schengen borders.

 A good cooperation between PA1a and PA11 - Security has been established and is an ongoing process, which has in view the

 Survey among shipping companies / vessel operators at border crossings

 By filling out the feedback form you can support us to improve border control procedures.
 The problems you identify and improvements you suggest will help us to enter future discussions with solid arguments and give us a mandate to initiate necessary measures.

 The feedback form is available in the following languages: EN | BG | DE | HR | HU | NL | RS | RO

 Altogether 177 questionaires have been filled out between November 2014 and May 2015.
-They were analysed to retrieve results and conclusions are described in a report, which will be brought to the attention of the involved control authorities and decision-makers at the EU-level.
+They were analysed to retrieve results and the conclusions are described in a report, which was brought to the attention of the involved control authorities and decision-makers at the EU-level.

 Control processes at 19 different border control points along the Danube have been evaluated.
 The vast majority of feedback forms referred to controls conducted by Romanian authorities, but the most meaningful feedback was received for Mohács, where the number of forms and the language variety was the highest.